 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-It was especially beautiful during the spring time when the meadows and forest bed along the trail burst with all sorts of colorful wild flowers.
-However, foggy mushroom-filled autumn day or snowy winter afternoon could be as charming!
+It was especially beautiful during the spring time when the meadows and forest bed along the trail burst with all sorts of colorful wildflowers.
+However, a foggy mushroom-filled autumn day or snowy winter afternoon could be as charming!

 How to get there

 By car, it only takes around half an hour to reach Amygdaleza from the center of Athens.
-But with little bit of creativity and a lot of patience this trip can be done by public transport as well.
+But with a little bit of creativity and a lot of patience, this trip can be done by public transport as well.

 We took the green metro line from Omonia to Nea Ionia.
 Here we switched to bus no. 724.
 We got off at Mesonychiou and waited for the 727 bus going to Amygdaleza.
 We finally got off at 6 Mesonychiou near Agia Paraskevi Monastery.